Leonardo Bravo (general officer): Execution

-Following Bravo's capture at the Hacienda of San Gabriel Las Palmas the government demanded his five sons surrender, promising to forgive the life of their father, Leonardo, in return.
+Following Bravo's capture at the Hacienda of San Gabriel Las Palmas, the government demanded his five sons surrender, promising to spare the life of their father, Leonardo, in return.
 However, such offerings from the Viceroy were questionable, as other insurgents who had accepted similar offers, such as the Orduña family, had been executed by the royalists.

 Morelos did not wish to impose his authority on the feelings of Nicolás Bravo, so he wrote to the Viceroy offering 800 Spanish prisoners as exchange for the life of Leonardo.
 However, Viceroy Francisco Javier Venegas did not accept the proposal.
 Leonardo Bravo and his associates, Mariano Piedras and Manuel Pérez, were condemned to death by vile garrotte, considered one of the most infamous and degrading ways to die.
 They were executed on November 13, 1812, in Mexico City.

-Morelos ordered Nicolás Bravo to execute 300 realist prisoners in response to the actions of the Viceroy.
+Morelos ordered Nicolás Bravo to execute 300 royalist prisoners in response to the actions of the Viceroy.
 The younger Bravo explained to the prisoners the fate of his father and the order that he had to fulfill.
-However, he told the Spaniards "Quedais en Libertad" (″You are now free″).
+However, he told the Spaniards "Quedais en Libertad" ("You are now free").
 The majority of the prisoners then decided to join his army.

 Legacy

 Leonardo Bravo was survived by his wife Gertrudis Rueda, his son Nicolás, his brothers Miguel, Víctor, Máximo, Casimiro, his sister-in-law Gertrudis Villaso, and his nephew Calixto.

 The municipality Leonardo Bravo, in Guerrero, where the Bravos had their hacienda, was named after him.
 There is an Instituto Leonardo Bravo in Tlalnepantla de Baz, State of Mexico.
 The capital of Guerrero state is officially called Chilpancingo de los Bravo in honor of the family.
 There is a statue of Leonardo Bravo on Paseo de la Reforma in Mexico City.

-On June 19, 1823, Nicolás Bravo was declared Benemerito of Mexico (″Meritorious of Mexico″) by the Congress.
+On June 19, 1823, Nicolás Bravo was declared Benemerito of Mexico ("Meritorious of Mexico") by the Congress.